 An investment in the Bonds involves risks.
 Prospective investors of Bonds should carefully consider the following risk factors and the other information in this Prospectus (including the information incorporated by reference in this Prospectus) before making an investment decision.
-Any of the risk factors could impact the business, financial conditions or operating results of the Issuer, the Guarantor and Swiss Life.
+Any of the risk factors could impact the business, financial conditions or operating results of the Issuer and Swiss Life.
 Investors may lose all or part of their investment.

-The Issuer and the Guarantor believe that the following factors may affect their respective ability to fulfil their respective obligations under the Bonds and the Guarantee.
-All of the factors are contingencies which may or may not occur and neither the Issuer nor the Guarantor is in a position to express a view on the likelihood or severity of any such contingency occurring.
-Factors which the Issuer and the Guarantor believe may be material for the purpose of assessing the market risks associated with the Bonds issued are also described below.
+The Issuer believes that the following factors may affect its ability to fulfil its obligations under the Bonds.
+All of the factors are contingencies which may or may not occur and the Issuer is not in a position to express a view on the likelihood or severity of any such contingency occurring.
+Factors which the Issuer believes may be material for the purpose of assessing the market risks associated with the Bonds issued are also described below.

-The Issuer and the Guarantor believe that the factors described below represent the principal risks inherent in investing in the Bonds, but the Issuer and, under the Guarantee, the Guarantor may be unable to pay amounts in connection with the Bonds for other reasons and neither the Issuer nor the Guarantor represents that the statements below regarding the risks of holding the Bonds are exhaustive.
+The Issuer believes that the factors described below represent the principal risks inherent in investing in the Bonds, but the Issuer may be unable to pay amounts in connection with the Bonds for other reasons and the Issuer does not represent that the statements below regarding the risks of holding the Bonds are exhaustive.
 Prospective investors should also read the detailed information set out elsewhere in this Prospectus and reach their own views prior to making any investment decision.